 Take the Next Steps

-One of the best ways to learn about our evening master's degrees in electrical engineering, manufacturing engineering, mechanical engineering, regulatory science, systems engineering or technology management is to attend an information session.
+One of the best ways to learn about our evening master's degrees in electrical and computer engineering, manufacturing engineering, mechanical engineering, regulatory science, systems engineering or engineering management is to attend an information session.
 In these sessions, you can learn more about St. Thomas, the different master’s degrees, and the application process and requirements.
 You will have the opportunity to get your questions answered by School of Engineering faculty and staff.

 You can begin your studies in any of our fall, spring or summer* terms so you can apply and start your graduate program right away.